Inflectra/spira-documentation/docs/Developers/SpiraApps-Reference.md

         - Multi-select properties which are disabled have the list of selected items labels stored here as a

 === "Workflow Properties"
-    This is not a data property in itself, but it makes more sense to group these under the workflow category.
-The following are boolean properties that indicate specific workflow or custom property constraints for a specific field.
+    The following are boolean properties that indicate workflow or custom property constraints for a specific field.
+These could be written to to define more complex workflow constraints which are enforced via influencing the UI state for a given field based on some criteria.
 Relevant data properties:

     - editable
     - required